vatesfr/xen-orchestra/docs/restapi.md

 ## VM Import

+> OVA import is not supported.

-A VM can be imported by posting to `/rest/v0/pools/:id/vms`.
+A VM can be imported by posting an XVA to `/rest/v0/pools/:id/vms`.

 ```sh
 curl \